cormachogan/hostinfo-operator/README.md

 ## Step 6 - Create the controller / manager ##

 This appears to be working as expected.
-However note that there are no Status fields with our CPU information in the output.
-We need to implement our controller to do this.
-The controller implements your desired business login.
-In the logic of my controller, I first read the vCenter server credentials and access details from a Kubernetes secret (which we will create shortly).
-I will then open a session to my vCenter server, and get a list of ESXi hosts that it manages.
-I then look for the ESXi host that is specified in the CR, and retrieve the Total CPU and Free CPU statistics for this host, and update the appropriate Status field with this information.
+However there are no __Status__ fields displayed with our CPU information in the __yaml__ output above.
+To see this information, we need to implement our operator / controller logic to do this.
+The controller implements the desired business logic.
+In this controller, we first read the vCenter server credentials from a Kubernetes secret (which we will create shortly).
+We will then open a session to my vCenter server, and get a list of ESXi hosts that it manages.
+I then look for the ESXi host that is specified in the spec.hostname field in the CR, and retrieve the Total CPU and Free CPU statistics for this host.
+Finally we will update the appropriate Status field with this information, and we should be able to query it using the __kubectl get hostinfo -o yaml__ command seen previously.

-Once all this business logic has been added, I will build a container image which contains my controller.
-This will then be provisioned as a deployment containing a single Pod with two containers (more on this shortly).
+Once all this business logic has been added in the controller, we will need to be able to run it in the Kubernetes cluster.
+To achieve this, we will build a container image to run the controller logic.
+This will be provisioned in the Kubernetes cluster using a Deployment manifest.
+The deployment contains a single Pod that runs the container (it is called __manager__).
 The deployment ensures that my Pod is restarted in the event of a failure.

-This is what kubebuilder provides as controller scaffolding - we are most interestedin the __HostInfoReconciler__ function:
+This is what kubebuilder provides as controller scaffolding - it is found in __controllers/hostinfo_controller.go__ - we are most interested in the __HostInfoReconciler__ function:

 ```go
 func (r *HostInfoReconciler) Reconcile(req ctrl.Request) (ctrl.Result, error) {